 This area focuses on the canonical books of the Bible, both within their historical and cultural worlds and in relation to their reception within the Christian and Jewish traditions.
-All students will acquire a thorough competency in both the Old Testament/Hebrew Bible and the New Testament, including competency in Hebrew, Aramaic, and Greek.
-They may learn other ancient languages and literatures as their research requires; they must also acquire a reading knowledge of German and either French or Spanish.
+Students may learn ancient languages and literatures as their research requires; they must also acquire a reading knowledge of German and either French or Spanish.
 The comprehensive exams will cover the whole Bible, with emphasis on either the Old Testament/Hebrew Bible or the New Testament, and will include a specialized exam in an area of study pertinent to the student's dissertation.
 Students will also acquire and be tested on a limited competency (a minor or the equivalent) in an area of theology other than Biblical Studies.

 This major area prepares its graduates for teaching and research positions that call for specialization in this area.
 It includes the ecumenical study of major Roman Catholic and Protestant thinkers, and it attends to the Biblical foundations and theological contexts of ethics.

 In line with the conviction that faith and reason are complementary, the program explores the contributions of philosophical thought, both past and present.
 It includes a strong social ethics component, as well as offerings in other areas of applied ethics.
 The exploration of contemporary ethics is set in a critical, historical perspective and encourages attention to the global and multicultural character of the Christian community.